Course Title: Professional Practice - Laboratory Medicine

 RMIT will provide you with resources and tools for learning in this course through myRMIT Studies Course.

 There are services available to support your learning through the University Library.
-The Library provides guides on academic referencing and subject specialist help as well as a range of study support services.
+The Library provides guides on academic referencing and subject specialist help, as well as a range of study support services.
 For further information, please visit the Library page on the RMIT University website and the myRMIT student portal.

 Overview of Assessment

-This course contains hurdle requirements.
-All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s) and all have been approved by the College Deputy Vice-Chancellor (Learning & Teaching).
+This course contains HURDLE requirements.
+All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s), and all have been approved by the College Deputy Vice-Chancellor (Learning & Teaching).

 Assessment in this course is based on a Professional Practice Portfolio, which includes professional competencies and a performance appraisal by the workplace supervisor.

-To pass the course, a pass must be obtained in each competency elements under the assessment tasks below, plus the supervisor’s performance appraisal.
+To pass the course, a pass must be obtained in each competency element under the assessment tasks below, plus the supervisor’s performance appraisal.
 This is to ensure capability in the key areas of professional practice.
 In addition, the duration of placement is a hurdle requirement.

 Assessment Tasks - Professional Practice Portfolio